int-net/EminentModel/UseCaseModels/UsecaseDocumentation.md

 Eminent will be a tool to measure and track the maturity of an interoperability community.
 This section documents the use cases the tool aims to support and the actors that will be using it.

-A use case diagram can be found below
+A use case diagram can be found below.

 ![Eminent Use case Overview](../out/UseCaseModels/EminentUsecases/Emininent%20use%20cases.png)